Lepton Number Violating Electron Recoils in a $U(1)_{B-L}$ Model with Non-Standard Interactions: Fit to PANDAX

 \section{Fit to PANDAX}

-The PANDAX collaboration reported the latest data with 100.7 ton-day exposure and 2121 events selected in December last year~\cite{Zhou:2020bvf}.
-There is also a rise at 3-7 KeV.
+After XENON1T electron recoil data was reported, the PANDAX collaboration reported their data with 100.7 ton-day exposure and 2121 events selected~\cite{Zhou:2020bvf}.
+There is also a rise at 3-7 keV.
 In contrast to the XENON experiment, more background were taken into account.
 Including tritium, ${ }^{127} \mathrm{Xe}$, ${ }^{85} \mathrm{Kr}$ and ${ }^{222} \mathrm{Rn}$.
-We also make a likelihood fit to the 24 binned data below 25 KeV, by combining these NSI-induced events with PANDAX's best-fit background modeling,
+We also make a likelihood fit to the 24 binned data below 25 keV, by combining these NSI-induced events with PANDAX's best-fit background modeling,

 where i denotes data point and $j=1, 2, 3, 4$ denote ${ }^{127} \mathrm{Xe}$, tritium, ${ }^{85} \mathrm{Kr}$ and ${ }^{222} \mathrm{Rn}$ background.
 Their best-fit value are respectively 80.8, 202.9, 1095, 735.6~\cite{Zhou:2020bvf}. $\eta$ is background floating parameters.
-Among this background, ${ }^{127} \mathrm{Xe}$ and tritium were considered a major factor in low energy range electron recoil excess and their statistic uncertainty are $\delta\eta_1=21\%$, $\delta\eta_2=35\%$~\cite{Wang:2020coa}.
+Among this background, ${ }^{127} \mathrm{Xe}$ and tritium were considered a major factor in low energy range electron recoil rise and their statistic uncertainty are $\delta\eta_1=21\%$, $\delta\eta_2=35\%$~\cite{Wang:2020coa}.
 The rest of them are considered mostly flat background which are calibrated at full energy region.
-Their statistic uncertainty is relatively much smaller than ${ }^{127} \mathrm{Xe}$ and tritium so we don't consider their float and set $\eta_3=\eta_4=1$.
+Their statistic uncertainty is relatively much smaller than ${ }^{127} \mathrm{Xe}$ and tritium so we don't need to consider their float and set $\eta_3=\eta_4=1$.
 The PANDAX detector efficiency curve is taken from~\cite{Zhou:2020}, which is degenerate with flat ${ }^{222} \mathrm{Rn}$ background so the efficiency error is not also considered.
-Detector smearing curve is from~\cite{Fu:2017lfc}, and we parameterized this curve as $\delta_E=0.2626\sqrt{E}+0.0426E$ where $E$ is in KeV.
+Detector smearing curve is from~\cite{Fu:2017lfc}, and we parameterized this curve as $\delta_E=0.2626\sqrt{E}+0.0426E$ where $E$ is in keV.